carlosaustriaco/carlosaustriaco/README.md

 ### Hi there 👋

+My name is Carlos Gabriel and I am a software engineer at [Nelogica](https://www.linkedin.com/company/nelogica/mycompany/verification/).
+I have experience in programming for over 5 years in several languages and frameworks.
+This page is to show some of my projects portfolio that could show some of my knowledges and help other people in learning some technologies.

 <!--
 **carlosaustriaco/carlosaustriaco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.